dtorq/dtorq/README.md

-- 👋 Hi, I’m @dtorq
+- 🤙 Aloha, I’m @dtorq
-- 👀 I’m interested in this
+- 👨🏽‍💻 I'm curious about Front End Development and improving user UI/UX
-- 🌱 I’m currently learning that
+- 📓 I’m currently learning html/css/JS
-- 💞️ I’m looking to collaborate on this
+- 💞️ I look forward to contributing to others
-- 📫 How to reach me that
+- 📫 How to reach me on Linkedin/Github/Discord

 <!---
 dtorq/dtorq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.